Payments 101 - What is Friendly Fraud?

 So, what can be done to prevent it?

-There is an array of measures merchants and issuers can take to protect themselves against friendly fraud.
-Collaboration between merchants and issuers in real time can help to deflect these types of claims by presenting detailed order information at the onset with the customer on the phone prior to the fraud claim being taken.
+There is an array of measures merchants and issuers can take to prevent friendly fraud.
+Collaboration between merchants and issuers in real-time can help provide CNP fraud detection to deflect these types of claims by presenting detailed order information at the onset with the customer on the phone prior to the fraud claim being taken.

-Discover the various options at your disposal today by contacting Ethoca’s team of experts.
+Discover the various chargeback protection options at your disposal today by contacting Ethoca’s team of experts.
 You’ll be glad you did!